nerzh/Action-Cable-Swift/README.md

 var client = ACClient(ws: ws)

 /// pass headers to connect
-client.headers = ["COOKIE": "Value"]
+/// on server you can get this with env['HTTP_COOKIE'] client.headers = ["COOKIE": "Value"]

 /// make channel
-/// buffering - buffering messages if disconnect and flush after reconnect var options = ACChannelOptions(buffering: true, autoSubscribe: true) let channel = client.makeChannel(name: "RoomChannel", options: options)
+/// buffering - buffering messages if disconnect and flush after reconnect var options = ACChannelOptions(buffering: true, autoSubscribe: true)

+/// params to subscribe passed inside the identifier dictionary let identifier: [String: Any] = ["key": "value"] let channel = client.makeChannel(name: "RoomChannel", identifier: identifier, options: options)

+// !!!
+Make sure that the client and channel objects is declared "globally" and lives while your socket connection is needed

 channel.addOnSubscribe { (channel, optionalMessage) in
     print(optionalMessage)